Essential 50+ Python Interview Questions

 Do we need to declare variables?

-• Variables do not need to be declared with any particular type.
+• Variables do not need to be declared of any particular type.

 • A variable is created the moment you first assign a value to it, and you can even change the type after it has been set.